The relationship between Armed Conflict and Gender

 Some notes to conclude

-Finally, would be important to understand how decisive is to defend women’s rights to achieve gender equality globally.
-Currently, there are some international law instruments, such as the Convention on the Elimination of All Forms of Discrimination against Women (ohchr.org, 2019) or the Women, peace, and security agenda from the UN.
-Would be everyone responsibility to know about it and advocate to achieve the goals –a more equal world in gender terms.
+Finally, would be important to understand how decisive it is to defend women’s rights to achieve gender equality globally.
+Currently, there are some international law instruments, such as the Convention on the Elimination of All Forms of Discrimination against Women (ohchr.org, 2019) or the Women, Peace, and security agenda from the UN.
+It would be everyone’s responsibility to know about it and advocate to achieve the goals –a more equal world in gender terms.

 A WOMAN’S WAR, link